jonathanlewell/modernthaifood/site/content/thai-recipes/lovely-and-light-mango-ice-cream.md

----
-title: "Lovely and Light Mango Ice Cream"
-date: 2018-03-21T12:52:28Z
++++
-description: "This recipe shows you how to create a lovely and light Thai ice-cream."
+title= "Lovely and Light Mango Ice Cream" date= 2018-03-21T12:52:28Z description= "This recipe shows you how to create a lovely and light Thai ice-cream." draft= false
-draft: false
----
++++

 ## "Ice cream mamuang"